 Participants: Kate Adcock (UK), Lindsey Armstrong (Scotland), Danielle Beaumont (NL), Rabah Ben Yaou (France), Anne Bertrand (France), Sylvia Bonanno (Italy), Gisèle Bonne (France), Carsten Bönnemann (U.S.A.), Cristina Cappelletti (Italy), Robert-Yves Carlier (France), Eleonora Cugudda (Italy), Adele D'Amico (Italy), Gustavo Dziewczapolski (U.S.A.), Reghan Foley (U.S.A.), Greta Gladney, David Gómez Andrés (Spain), Marta Gomez-Garcia de la Banda (France), Uday Khire (U.S.A.), Giovanna Lattanzi (Italy), Agnieszka Madej.Pilarczyk (Poland), Lorenzo Maggi (Italy), Sebastian Maldonado (Argentina), Soledad Monges (Argentina), Andres Nascimiento Osorio (Spain), Ignacio Perez de Castro (Spain), Aty Piedra, Luisa Politano (Italy), Susana Quijano-Roy (France), Eric Schirmer (UK), Benedikt Schoser (Germany), Anneke van der Kooi (NL), Karim Wahbi (France), Howard Worman (U.S.A.)

-Translation of this report:
+Translation of the reports:

 German translation by Rüdiger Schlagowski, Prof. Carsten Bönnemann